SmilingWayne/PuzzleSolver/README.md

 -------

+### Sudoku and variants puzzles

 1. [Ortools for diversified Sudoku-like Puzzles](./Puzzles.ipynb): 🥰 The very beginning of my repo.
 In this note, most of the sudokus (and variants) are well-designed so <u>you can easily add or delete or integrate these constraints</u> and solve comprehensive Sudoku grid, such as **"Killer sudoku with Thermo Constraints"** or **"Anti-Knight Diagnoal Sudoku"**.
 A very good example is [This](https://cn.gridpuzzle.com/sudoku-puzzles?page=3).

+### Other logic Puzzles

-2. [**Solvers for Logic Puzzles using CS-SAT or MILP**](./Puzzles/).
+1. [**Solvers for Logic Puzzles using CS-SAT or MILP**](./Puzzles/).
 More INTERESTING and brain-burned logic puzzles.
 Including path-finding, digit-filling and flag-placing puzzles.
 The puzzles that have been solved:

 ![](./assets/figures/Headers.png)
 ![](./assets/figures/Headers2.png)